 “The facts show that we are executing our winning strategy at scale.
 Our customers are endorsing the unique breadth and depth of SAP core cloud networks, and all come with soaring adoption for our new innovation on a global basis.
 We believe SAP is the only company in the business software industry to deliver soaring cloud growth and double-digit license growth.

 Driven by S/4HANA, our core innovations are growing really fast with software licenses up 13%.
 We now have more than 5,800 S/4HANA customers with global companies like Energy SE, choosing S/4 in the first quarter.
 Big brands like Citrix Systems selected S/4 cloud edition, the leading intelligent cloud ERP solution in the market by far.”

-SAP presents all its revenues as if this is based upon customer choice, all while doing as much as possible to restrict choice in each individual customer situation.
+SAP presents all its revenues as if this is based on customer choice, all while doing as much as possible to restrict choice in each customer situation.

 SAP Indirect Access Services

 Who is the Most Accurate Source on SAP?